HeavyIonAnalysis/PFSimple/README.md

 ## General information

 The Paticle Finder Simple package is simplified version of the KF Partice package based on its mathematical apparatus.
-It is developed for the complete reconstruction of short-lived particles with their momentum, energy, mass, lifetime, decaylength, rapidity, etc.
+It is developed for the complete reconstruction of short-lived particles with their momentum, energy, mass, lifetime, decaylength, rapidity, etc. 2- and 3-body decays can get reconstructed.
+It is also possible to reconstruct multiple decays in one run as well as cascade decays.

 ## Requirements